viharnaik/TradeMeTest/README.md

 ### How to run tests? ###

-* Simple 'gradlew test' will run all the tests and generate the test report in $ProjectFolder/test-output/citrus-reports
+* Simple './gradlew test' will run all the tests and generate the test report in $ProjectFolder/test-output/citrus-reports

 ### Improvement ###